 The 32” Schulman telescope is dedicated to public use.
 It would be ours for the night.
 He showed us how it works and how to view through the eyepiece.
 It was still broad daylight but we could clearly see a very bright star called Denab in the constellation Sygnus (The Swan).
 Amazing!

-Alan drove our group of 22 would-be astronomers about 4 blocks in the shuttle down to the “visitors center,” which was little more than a converted Army barrack, were he gave us a fine orientation to the solar system, stars, and galaxies.
+Alan drove our group of 22 would-be astronomers about 4 blocks in the shuttle down to the Learning Center where he gave us a fine orientation to the solar system, stars and galaxies.

 Soon we were outside again with binoculars watching the sun set like we have never seen it before.
 Years ago, I recall